 The subject of nepotism at Mines is governed by the Mines Nepotism Policy, which has been promulgated by the Board of Trustees and is accessible at the online Policy library.

 6.2.3 Workplace Standards of Conduct

-A. Standards for Colorado State Government Employees
+A. Mines employees shall comply with all laws, Standards for Colorado State Government Employees and Mines policies and procedures.

 Mines hereby adopts the following standards of workplace behavior for its employees: